zulvkr/wbnuxtvuetify/README.md

 - Some custom CSS classes each component.
 - Inline stylings.

 Negative margins, decimal paddings and hardcoded colors are sprinkled in the template to get the pixel perfect look.
-The original website seems to used them too so I took some liberties to do it.

 ### Responsive styling